DavesCodeMusings/CloudPi/docs/install-ansible-and-system-updates.md

 >Regular upgrades ensure the system is current and secure.
 Keep the playbook handy and run it periodically.
 Running the update playbook can take a while, particularly when running it the first time.
 Patience is the key.

 # Next Steps
-With updates done, it's time to start the cloud journey by [preparing a drive](Preparing-a-drive-for--opt-docker) for Docker's persistent data.
+With updates done, it's time to [provision storage](provisioning-storage.md) for everything that's going to be hosted on the Pi.